Two Cuesta College students test positive for coronavirus

 The second student left San Luis Obispo County several weeks ago, and only recently began noticing symptoms, according to Ritchie Bermudez, Cuesta College Director of Communications.

-Because of the incubation period, the out of area student was not considered contagious during the time they were at the Cuesta College campus, Bermudez said.
+Because of the incubation period, the out-of-area student was not considered contagious during the time they were attending class at Cuesta College campus, Bermudez said.

 “While Cuesta College is currently not considered to be at increased risk or exposed by any of the known confirmed cases in SLO county, we do know community transmission is possible anywhere outside of our home,” Bermudez said in a press release.
 Cuesta College continues to plan for an extended duration of the coronavirus pandemic with guidance from local and state public experts, and by enacting preventive measures to protect our campus community.”